i1470s/IVRY-Injector/README.md

-# Roblox-Cheats
+# IVRY Injector
-My roblox cheats
+My Injector

 # Installation
 Installation is simple! you may have issues with antivirus when downloading with google chrome!!! after wards Just run the exe pretty simple :P